victorjonsson/PHP-Benchmark/README.md

 `$ node php-benchmark http://mywebsite.com/ -s 20` Will start X number of requests each second until all requests is made (default is 20 requests per second).

-`$ node php-benchmark http://mywebsite.com/ -nu` Will prevent the script from using unique URL:s when requesting the website.
+`$ node php-benchmark http://mywebsite.com/ -nu` Will prevent the use of unique URL:s when requesting the application.

-`$ node php-benchmark http://mywebsite.com/ -v` If a lot of the request fails it might be good to add *-v* to get more information about what fails.
+`$ node php-benchmark http://mywebsite.com/ -v` If a lot of the request fails it might be good to add *-v* to get more information about the failing requests.

 `$ node php-benchmark http://mywebsite.com/ -f /var/log/` Will write ouput to log file in /var/log/.

-`$ node php-benchmark http://mywebsite.com/ -f test.log` Will write ouput to log file in test.log in current directory.
+`$ node php-benchmark http://mywebsite.com/ -f test.log` Will write ouput to log file test.log in current working directory.

 ## Display benchmark data on page load

-Benchmark data will be displayed in the browser upon page loaf if you add query parameters `?php-benchmark-test=1&display-test-data=1` to the URL of your application.
+Benchmark data will be displayed in the browser upon page load if you add query parameters `?php-benchmark-test=1&display-test-data=1` to the URL of your application.